TRothfelder/libopencm3-template/README.md

 ---------------------------------

 This repository provides a simple CMake project for easier reuse.
 It can be used with every processor which is supported by LibOpenCM3.
 Therefore one needs to edit the CMakeLists.txt and the linker file.
-However, the files provcided in this project are set up to work with the STM32F4 Discovery Board.
+However, the files provided in this project are set up to work with the STM32F4 Discovery Board.

 New to embedded projects?